 The best way to make your site load faster, is to use a ‘caching plugin’.

-A caching plugin works by saving dynamically generated HTML files so they can be re-used instead loading them afresh with every page visit.
+A caching plugin works by saving dynamically generated HTML files and serving them as a static file.
+This means the HTML doesn’t have to be loaded afresh with every page visit.

 The key to getting more click-throughs from your SERP Snippets is to see which pages are underperforming and then apply the tips from this article.